jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-2.md

-+++
+---
+heading: Chapter 2
-title=  "The Nature Of Government And Its Progress In The First Ages Of Society"
+title: "The Nature Of Government And Its Progress In The First Ages Of Society"
-# heading=  "Chapter 2 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-29
+date: 2015-09-28
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/life.jpg"
-# image=  "https= //sorasystem.sirv.com/photos/medieval/horde.jpg"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "Aristocratical and democratical governments may be called republican" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-1" linkbtext=  "Chapter 1" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-3" linkftext=  "Chapter 3"
+description: "Aristocratical and democratical governments may be called republican"
-# heading=  Chapter 2
-+++
+---

-We shall now explain=
+We shall now explain:
 - the nature of government,
 - its different forms,
 - what circumstances gave occasion for it, and
 - how it is maintained.

-There are three forms of government=
+There are 3 forms of government:
 1. Monarchical - the supreme power is vested in one who can do what he pleases, make peace and war, impose taxes, etc. [tyranny]
 2. Aristocratical - the state is run by magistrates chosen by a class of people, such as the wealthy or known families,  [oligarchy + aristocracy]
 3. Democratical - the state is run by the people together [democracy]